MitchRatquest/nanopi_neo_synth_buildroot/README.md

 This will download buildroot, unpack it, patch it, and create the packages/kernel/image.
 It should be painless.

 ## Installing
+Unzip the img with

+`unzip nanopi_buildroot.zip`

-The image will be at output/images/sdcard.img.
+If built, the image will be at images/sdcard.img.
 You can copy this over using either dd or etcher.

-` dd if=output/images/sdcard.img of=/dev/sdX bs=1M`
+` dd if=images/sdcard.img of=/dev/sdX bs=1M`

 Etcher can be found [here](https://etcher.io/).